Janet OsteryoungDeath: 2021

 In 1992, she moved to the Chemistry Department at North Carolina State University as Head.
-She is currently holds the prestigious position of Director of the Chemistry Division at the National Science Foundation.
-She has served in this capacity since 1994.
+She held the prestigious position of Director of the Chemistry Division at the National Science Foundation.
+She served in this capacity beginning in 1994.

 Osteryoung's awards and citations are voluminous and include:

 - 1984 -- Elected a fellow of the American Association for the Advancement of Science (AAAS)

 - 1985 -- Recipient of a Guggenheim Fellowship for the 1985-1986 academic year.
 Osteryoung spent her fellowship at the University of Southampton studying the fundamental properties of solid electrodes

 - 1987 -- Awarded the Garvan Medal of the American Chemical Society

 - 1990 --Winner of the Anachem Award, one of analytical chemistry's olds and most prestigious awards, presented by the Association of Analytical Chemists of Detroit.
 She was only the third woman to receive the award.Named honorary member by Iota Sigma Pi, a national honor society for women in chemistry.

 - 1992 -- Given the Jacob F. Schoellkopf medal by the WNY section of the ACS.
 She is the first woman in the 62-year history of the award to receive the medal

 - 1996 -- Winner of the American Chemical Society Division of Analytical Chemistry Award in Electrochemistry